 The 1 km run test is one of the fitness tests used in the International Physical Fitness Test battery.
-The distance used is actually less than 1 km for girls and young boys.
+Participants are required to run as quick as they can over that distance.
+A shorter distance (600m or 800m) is used for girls and young boys.

-- disadvantages: practice and pacing is required to maximize the subject performance, and also the test results can be affected greatly by motivation.
+disadvantages: Practice and pacing are required to maximize the subject performance, and also the test results can be affected greatly by motivation.

 - about the International Physical Fitness Test